-Lomar announces order for up to six new design fuel-efficient 64,000 dwt bulk carriers
+Lomar announces order for up to six 64,000 dwt bulk carriers

-Libra Group’s shipping subsidiary, Lomar Corporation, commits to new ‘Ultramax’ class with order from China’s COSCO Group
+Libra Group’s shipping subsidiary, Lomar Corporation, commits to brand new fuel-efficient, new-design ‘Ultramax’ class with order from China’s COSCO Group

 The order takes Lomar’s current fleet to over 40 vessels.
 The new Ultramax bulk carriers have been designed to carry up to 11% more cargo than conventional Supramaxes whilst consuming around 13% less fuel.
 Lomar already has a longstanding relationship with COSCO Group for ship repair and dry docking works and looks forward to working with the group on newbuildings.
 Between 2004 and 2007 Lomar sold 69 vessels, re-entering the market in 2009 with the US$325m acquisition of Allocean and its entire fleet of 26 ships.